-DescriptionWilford House is a beautifully imposing Georgian residence built c.
+DescriptionWilford House a beautifully imposing Georgian residence built circa.
 1790.
-The main house sits within 8 acres of landscaped gardens which have been planned and maintained with great precision.
+The main house sits within approx. 8 acres of landscaped gardens which have been planned and maintained with great precision.

 The house is approached via a long tree lined gravel driveway which leads to an open forecourt at the front of the house.
 As soon as one reaches the forecourt, the front façade of Wilford House is revealed and acts as a wonderful example of Georgian symmetrical architecture, consisting of 3 bays with a protruding entrance porch centred around the front door.